Latest Blog Posts

 Share your best tip for making meal preparation easy.

-POC Gold Leaf MemberJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
+POC Gold Leaf MemberJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situations.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
 Julie can coach you to break-free of the physical or emotional clutter constraining you from living life on your terms.

 Contact her at julie@mindoverclutter.ca